By: Emily Guilu Murphy, Wesleyan University.

 Another way I got to know the community was through Growing Hope’s volunteers who are often from the Ypsilanti/Ann Arbor area.
-Through co-leading volunteer groups in farm tasks, I got talk about Growing Hope’s mission as a food justice non-profit and give tours of Growing Hope’s urban farm.
+Through co-leading volunteer groups in farm tasks, I got to talk about Growing Hope’s mission as a food justice non-profit and give tours of Growing Hope’s urban farm.

 10:00 AM Growing Hope Farm

 We did a lot of weeding so I became familiar with the farm’s common weeding tools.